ilhamije/ilhamije/content/posts/editing-with-vi.md

 draft: false
 ---

 I've been working on tutorial task for Jarkom Lanjut (Advanced Computer Network) in my Master.
-It's a hands-on  The lecturer gave us some clear instructions to use Nano to edit the code.
+It's a hands-on tutorial to improve our understanding about the subject.
+The lecturer gave us some clear instructions to use Nano to edit the code.
 Nano is easy to use and more friendly compared to VIM/VI.
 (Disclaimer: Both of these editors are good).
 Usually, I'd prefer to use VI in case I need to use editor in Server.

 Why?
 Let me tell you.